refrefhq/refref/apps/assets/README.md

 The build script will:

+1. Build the widget package with environment-specific configuration (dev or prod)
+2. Build the attribution-script package with environment-specific configuration (dev or prod)
-1. Copy compiled bundles from packages to `public/`
+3. Copy compiled bundles from packages to `public/`
-2. Name them with version suffix (e.g., `attribution.v1.js`)
+4. Name them with version suffix (e.g., `attribution.v1.js`, `widget.v1.js`)
-3. Generate checksums for verification
+5. Generate checksums for verification
-4. Display build statistics
+6. Display build statistics with compression ratios

 ## Deployment